 A business must legally become registered for VAT when it reaches the VAT threshold, which is currently £85,000.
 In assessing whether the threshold has been reached, a business must look at its total sales over a rolling 12-month period – many businesses often get this wrong as they assume that the threshold applies to an accounting or tax year.
 In considering whether the threshold has been reached, goods which are exempt from VAT should be excluded from the calculations, e.g., postage stamps, financial or property transactions.

 A business can also opt to voluntarily register for VAT even if its sales are below the VAT threshold.
 This may be beneficial for businesses that provide goods or services to other VAT-registered businesses as those businesses will be able to recover the VAT charged to them.
 Early or voluntary VAT registration is unlikely to benefit a business that sells to individual retail customers as those customers would not be able to recover the VAT.
 Other reasons for voluntary VAT registration include anticipation of fast growth, the perception that being VAT registered gives of being a large organisation or a high cost base on which VAT is paid to suppliers.
-However, the additional reporting burden of being VAT registered as outlined below must also be taken into consideration when deciding whether to voluntarily register for VAT.
+However, the additional reporting burden of being VAT registered as outlined below must also be taken into consideration when deciding whether to voluntarily register.

 Once a business has reached, or is about to reach, the VAT threshold, it must register for VAT with HMRC.
 HMRC will issue the business with a VAT registration number which will need to be displayed on all invoices.
 Thereafter, the business needs to charge the applicable rate of VAT on the goods and/or services that it sells.
 The business will need to decide whether its customers will be willing to pay an additional 20% on top of its existing prices or fees, or whether the business may have to absorb some of the VAT costs itself.